Kalamandalam Kalyanikutty Amma: Career and contributions

+Literary contributions

+In addition to being a dancer and pioneer researcher of Mohiniyattam, Kalyanikutty Amma was a proficient writer.
+She has published poems in Mathrubhumi Azhchappathippu and has also authored a book Thrayambakam, consisting of dance dramas.

+Awards and honors

+She received the Kerala Sangeetha Nataka Akademi Award in 1974. and the Kendra Sangeet Natak Akademi Award in 1978.
+She received the "Keerthi Shanku" title from Kerala Kalamandalam in 1980, "Nritta Praveena" title from Kerala Fine Arts Society in 1984.
+In 1986 she received Kerala Kalamandala Fellowship.
+In 1992, she received the Kerala Sangeetha Nataka Akademi Fellowship.
+Kalyanikutty Amma has also been honoured with the prestigious Kalidasa Samman in 1997–1998.

+She was also conferred the title 'Kavayithri' by the famous poet Vallathol Narayana Menon in 1940 for her poetry.

+Works on her

 In 2019 her grand daughter, Smitha Rajan produced a movie, "Mother of Mohiniyattam" on the life and works of Kalyanikutty Amma which is directed by Dr. Vinod Mankara.

 Kalyanikutty Amma passed the art of Mohiniyattam beyond India.
 The first Russian dancer, Mohiniyattam, was Milana Severskaya.
 In 1997, Kalamandalam Kalyanikutty Amma blessed her on the continuation of the Mohiniyattam tradition.
 Milana Severskaya created in St. Petersburg, Russia the first outside India school of education Mohiniattam.
 She founded the Natya Theater, where you can see the choreography Kalamandalam Kalyanikutty Amma in the play, dedicated to her memory.
 Milana Siverskaya has released a film dedicated to the memory of the guru Kalyanikutty Amma in which one can see how the guru taught dance in deep old age.